Family partnerships: two High Court decisions

 - The intentions of Ron and Jean as regards to the farm were evidenced by their Wills which recorded their retention of the farm and their intention to leave part of it to Catherine.
 John’s arguments, alleging concealment and dishonourable conduct as to the removal of the farm from the accounts, were dismissed by the Judge.

-Peter Williams and Charlotte Razay acted for Ron and Jean Ham.
+Charlotte Razay acted for Ron and Jean Ham.

 Proprietary estoppel in practice